carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

 > > 1.
 In most cases, **Yes**.
 This kind of content is typically written/edited by one person and meant to have a read-only access to visitors.
 > > 2.
 Most likely **No**.
 Such website requires interactivity and ways to identify who wrote what content.
 > >
-> > For questions 3 to 5 the answer is both **Yes** and **No** depending on the requirements and necessary functionality.
+> > For questions 3 and 5 the answer is both **Yes** and **No** depending on the requirements and necessary functionality.
 > >
 > > 3.
 A simple blog or news website, maintained by a small set of users, is perfectly achievable by using a static generator.
 For very large groups of content creators or if access to articles needs to be controlled individually, using a static generator will lead to difficult technical challenges.
 > > 4.
+Most often **No**.
 Implementing something as sophisticated as Google's search would be close to impossible with a static generator.
-That said, it's possible to have a simple engine that searches across all pages produced by a static generator using clever indexing solutions.
+There are ways to have a simple engine that searches across all pages produced by a static generator using indexing and making clever use of browser features but this approach has many limitations.
 > > 5.
-A simple wiki is perfectly doable with a static generator, however it becomes limiting as soon as its content needs to be edited or discussed by many users, as is the case of Wikipedia.
+A simple wiki is perfectly doable with a static generator (e.g. [GitHub Wiki Pages](https://guides.github.com/features/wikis/)), however it becomes limiting as soon as its content needs to be edited or discussed by many users, as is the case of Wikipedia.
 > > 6.
 Definitely **Yes**.
 Static generators are perfect for this type of website.
 They typically provide ways to avoid repeating content (variables and templates), automatic creation of a *Table Of Contents*, among other goodies.
 > {: .solution }
 {: .challenge }